A causal convolutional neural network for multi-subject motion modeling and generation: Results and discussion

-\subsection{Evaluation of Network hyper-Parameters and Training Settings}
+We directly trained CCNet on the H3.6M~\cite{ionescu2013human3} dataset without any additional modifications to test its motion-prediction ability.
+We followed the same data representation and reported the mean angle error (MAE) in the same test dataset, as Fragkiadaki et al. and Liu et al. do.
+We compared CCNet with ERD-4LR, HP-GAN \cite{barsoum2018hp}, QuaterNet \cite{pavllo2020modeling}, and AM-GAN \cite{liu2021aggregated}, and the results are reported in Tab.~\ref{tab:motion prediction supp}.
+Because Liu et al. have not yet released their code, the MAEs of AM-GAN in Tab.~\ref{tab:motion prediction supp} are sourced from their paper.
+CCNet is primarily designed for long-term multi-subject motion generation (typically at least 10 s) instead of motion prediction; however, it also achieves average performance among these methods.
+We believe that with meticulous adjustments, the performance of CCNet can be improved for motion prediction.

-In this section, we report the experiments conducted to figure out the hyper-parameters and training settings selected for the CCNet, including causal receptive length (CRL), numbers of consecutive frames of each sample in a batch (NCF), the length of seed frames, and the choice of smoothness loss term.
-We conduct all the experiments on the same training and validation datasets to verify our choices.
-Precisely, the chosen hyper-parameters for our CCNet in the random and controllable motion synthesis experiments above are as follows: CRL=41 and NCF=240.
-They are selected to minimize the loss in Eq.~\ref{eq:motion_net} computed on mocap data in the validation set.
-For better visualization, the loss curves are plotted using the formula ${\log_{10} (loss+320)}$, where the loss is computed using Eq.~\ref{eq:motion_net}.
-A bias $320$ is added to make $loss+320$ positive since the loss value is usually around $-300$.
+\subsection{Evaluation of network hyper-parameters and training settings}

-\textbf{Causal receptive length:} We conduct experiments to choose the causal receptive length among three choices: 31 (with dilations of SRBs being repeatedly 1, 2), 41 (with dilations of SRBs being 2), and 46 (with dilations of SRBs being repeatedly 1, 2, 4), numbers of SRBs are fixed at 20 and we keep all the other settings the same as described in Section.~\ref{sec:motion_net}.
-When the causal receptive length is 31 and 46, the network converges to higher loss after training on the training dataset, as shown by the red dashed lines and green dash-dot lines in Fig.~\ref{fig:trl seq120 loss}.
-We choose CRL as 41 that can lead to the lowest loss in this experiment.
+In this section, we present ablation-study experiments to determine the following hyper-parameters and training settings selected for CCNet: 1) the causal receptive field length ($CRL$), 2) number of consecutive frames of each sample in a batch ($NCF$), 3) joint rotations and angular velocities in the data representation (ROT), 4) smoothness loss term (Smooth), 5) skeleton configurations (SK), 6) advantages of SRBs over LSTM (SRB2LSTM), and 7) seed frame length when synthesizing.
+We chose these values or settings to minimize loss $L$ in Eq.~\ref{eq:training_loss} for both the training and test datasets.
+For a better visualization, we plotted the logarithmic loss curves using the formula ${\log_{10} (L+320)}$ in Fig.~\ref{fig:trl seq120 loss} and~\ref{fig:smooth term}.
+Because $L$ is typically approximately $-300$, a bias of $320$ is necessary to obtain a positive result.